afroisalreadyinu/sitegen/README.md

 ## Todos

+- [ ] Skip also directory starting with `draft`
+- [ ] Replace pipenv with poetry
+- [ ] Do not generate if exists, make it configurable
 - [ ] RSS feed
 - [ ] Use pandoc to generate HTML from various formats
 - [ ] Paging